“How to Comb Curly Hair Without Losing Your Curl Definition?”

 Which is Better?
 Comb Curly Hair Wet or Dry

 When it comes to managing curly hair, the debate often centers on whether it’s better to comb it wet or dry.
 From personal experience, I’ve found that combing curly hair in the shower, when it’s thoroughly soaked with water and coated with conditioner, is the most effective method.
-The conditioner provides a necessary slip between the comb or your fingers and the individual strands of hair, preventing snagging and breakage.
-This method helps maintain the integrity and shape of the curl, avoiding that dreaded halo of frizz.

 Brushing curly hair when it’s dry can be problematic, often resulting in undefined, frizz-filled curls and potential breakage from the tension of tugging on the hair.
 Instead, use detangling products like various Combing Cremes or mousse on wet hair which instantly detangle and provide much-needed moisture and hydration to loosen and soften tangled curls.